jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 That's good!
 It means my previous font loading strategy was good, and using a different domain for my fonts wasn't affecting content delivery.

-Metrics which improved were **Largest Contentful Paint** and **Fully Loaded** document as self-hosting your own assets eliminates the need to start and wait for a new domain connection.
+**Largest Contentful Paint** was a metric that improved, as self-hosting your own assets eliminates the need to connect to a new external domain.

 > When a resource comes from the same domain as the page, the DNS resolution, handshakes, and negotiation have all been made already

-For third-party requests using `link` with `preconnect` usually allows the browser to run these connections ahead of the resource being needed.
+For third-party requests using `link` with `preconnect` usually allows the browser to run these connections ahead of the resource being requested.

-The Google Fonts version of the project had this set, but under certain conditions like a slow network it might not make any difference at all, and browsers might even decide to ignore this.
+The Google Fonts version of the project had this set, but under certain conditions like a slow network it might not make any difference at all, and browsers might decide to ignore this.

 _Pre-connecting to third party domains is still a recommended practice, but it's not a silver bullet approach for third-party assets to get faster to the user._

 In a way this demonstrates self-hosting resources ends up making a bigger difference for those users under a slow connections.
+If possible, self-hosting always wins across several user conditions like connectivity.

 ## Wrap-up

 I have mentioned this a lot of times in this article, Google Fonts is _really fast_, and checks all the boxes for a safe and well executed third-party resource.

-The benefits of self-hosting font files are still relevant, but **you need to match their optimizations** like caching strategy, font subsetting and file compression.
+The benefits of self-hosting font files are still relevant, but **only when you match their optimizations** like caching strategy, font subsetting and file compression.

-You can't afford all these actions on your project? **It's fine**, Google Fonts is still more than a fair and reasonable choice.
+You can't afford all these actions on your project? **It's fine**, Google Fonts is a fair and more than reasonable choice to make.

-_If you do so, Harry Roberts recently wrote an [article on the fastest way to deliver Google Fonts][fastest-google-fonts] for your site, I highly recommend._
+_If you do so, Harry Roberts recently wrote an article on [the fastest way to deliver Google Fonts][fastest-google-fonts] for your site I highly recommend._

 Here's a **TL;DR** list of optimizations and things to remember if you decide to self-host your font files:

 - Make sure files are correctly cached by checking their response headers.
 - Decide on a set of glyphs and font features, and create a subset file.
 - Using modern techniques and tools to compress the final files.
-- Measure and compare the performance of your strategies to be sure they represent an advantage for your project and the users.
+- Measure and compare performance of your new strategy to make sure they represent an improvement to the user experience.

 _Shout out to Zach Leatherman's article [Developing a Robust Font Loading Strategy for CSS-Tricks][css-tricks-web-fonts] which was a huge help while applying all these optimizations plus a great inspiration for writing this article._